Record-high passenger wait times at airports, but no deal yet on the 40th day of the shutdown

 Trump, who initially appeared to have given his nod to the deal, has declined to lend it his full support or put his political weight behind making sure it is approved.

-Top officials at agencies under the DHS umbrella spoke at a hearing of the House Homeland Security Committee about the potential risks of security lapses unless the partial government shutdown comes to an end.
+Top officials at agencies under the DHS umbrella spoke for more than three-hours before the House Homeland Security Committee about the potential risks of security lapses unless the partial government shutdown comes to an end.

 A deal teeters on collapse

-The latest proposal would fund most of DHS except for the enforcement and removal operations of U.S. Customs and Immigration Enforcement that have been central to the debate.
+The latest proposal would fund most of DHS except for the enforcement and removal operations of U.S. Immigration and Customs Enforcement that have been central to the debate.
 The plan would cover other aspects of ICE as well as Customs and Border Protection.

 While the offer added some new restraints on immigration officers, including the use of body cameras, it excluded other policies that Democrats have demanded.